thunderstrike12/blog/_blogs/Inverse_kinematics.md

 ![visual](../assets/media/visual.png)

 <small>Note: this is which segment I mean with next or previous in the code.
 This is both in the forward and backwards reaching parts to avoid confusion while working on the algorithm.</small>

+To control where the arm starts we have a base, and the location the arm should try to reach is the (end)effector.
+Below I'll explain how they together guide the arm to it's position.

 For the FABRIK algorithm, there are two main parts; the forward reaching and backwards reaching part.
 In the forward reaching part I set each segments position equal to the previous segments end position, and I point the segment to the base of the next segment.